-During the three months of summer (1999) the Emmerich's again produced Under His Wings (the Love Story of Ruth and Boaz) and Gloria Emmerich’s first full length “Broadway Style” Christian musical, King David (Sweet Psalmist of Israel).
+During the summer of 1999 the Emmerich's again produced Under His Wings (the Love Story of Ruth and Boaz) and Gloria Emmerich’s first full length “Broadway Style” Christian musical, King David (Sweet Psalmist of Israel).
 Over 10,000 patrons enjoyed performances that summer at the White Oak Theatre — a temporary location provided by Chowan County for performances.

 During this period Jeff and Gloria Emmerich were still teaching at North Central University in Minneapolis, MN.
 But, their pioneer spirits won out and they resigned from the University in the spring of 2000 and moved to Edenton permanently to begin operating the Rocky Hock Playhouse on a full time basis.

-After moving to Edenton the Emmerichs mounted over 40 major productions at the Playhouse.
+After moving to Edenton the Emmerichs mounted over 50 major productions at the Playhouse.
 Gloria Emmerich is the writer of nearly all the musicals.
-Her two-act “Broadway Style” musicals have been performed around the world and are available through Emmerich Publications, Inc., based in Minneapolis, MN.
+Her two-act “Broadway Style” musicals have been performed around the world and are available through Emmerich Publications, Inc., based in Edenton, NC.

-Nearly 184,000 patrons enjoyed Rocky Hock Playhouse musicals in Edenton.
-In January of 2009 the theatre relocated to a much larger facility in nearby Washington, NC.
-Scores of fine Christian actors from 26 different states have worked in ETPC productions in NE North Carolina over the past 12 years.
+More than 280,000 patrons have enjoyed Rocky Hock Playhouse musicals throughout the years.
+Scores of fine Christian actors from 32 different states have worked in ETPC productions in NE North Carolina over the past 14 years.
 Many college students have done theatre internships at the Rocky Hock Playhouse under the Emmerich’s supervision.
 Jeffrey and Gloria also perform in all the musicals.